-Jurisdictional, Enforcement And Arrest Authority Of University Police
+Jurisdictional, Enforcement a Arrest Authority of University Police

 University safety and security is coordinated by the University Police Department (PP 1.400).
-The department has a force of 52 commissioned police officers with full arrest powers and 56 civilian employees.
+The department has a force of 66 commissioned police officers with full arrest powers and 56 civilian employees.
 University police officers receive their police authority via Article 2.12 of the Texas Code of Criminal Procedure and Article 51.203 of the Texas Education Code.
 Commissioned peace officers employed by UTSA have jurisdiction within the county where the University of Texas System owns or leases property; however, patrol activity is limited to the boundaries of property owned, leased or otherwise under the control of UTSA (1604 Campus, Downtown Campus and the Institute of Texan Cultures).
-University police officers must meet specific employment qualifications and training requirements in order to be licensed peace officers by the Texas Commission on Law Enforcement Officer Standards and Education (TCLEOSE).
-TCLEOSE requires a minimum of 618 hours of basic police training and a minimum of 40 hours of additional training every two years.
-University police officers receive their commission as peace officers upon successfully graduating from The University of Texas System Basic Peace Officer Course.
-This course consists of 884 hours of law enforcement education and training.
+University police officers must meet specific employment qualifications and training requirements in order to be licensed peace officers by the Texas Commission on Law Enforcement (TC0LE).
+TCOLE requires a minimum of 643 hours of basic police training and a minimum of 40 hours of additional training every two years.
+University police officers receive their commission as peace officers upon successfully graduating from The University of Texas System Basic Peace Officer Academy or Alamo Area Council of Goverments Police Academy (AACOG).
 All sworn officers have been trained in first aid and CPR and are authorized to enforce all regulations on the university campus.
 University Police Officers are armed with firearms.
-They conduct foot, bicycle and vehicular patrols on all University property and throughout the University Housing community 24-hours a day.
+They conduct foot, bicycle and vehicular patrols on all University property, throughout the University Housing, and surrounding community 24-hours a day.

 Working Relationships with State and Local Police